blikzen/assembly-search/README.md

 # assembly-search

-Multiple assembly search -.
+Multiple assembly search -
-usage: 	$ assembly-search dictionary.txt consensus-assembly.fa ... nth-assembly.fa > output.txt
+usage: 	$ assembly-search number-threads dictionary.txt consensus-assembly.fa ... nth-assembly.fa > hits.txt

-Optimal solution for finding genomic features within a fasta formatted assemblies.
+Optimal solution for finding genomic features within multiple fasta formatted assemblies.

 Dictionary and assembly files are line delimited.
+Program offers *untested* multithread support.
+In most instances, multithreaded will probably not improve performance.
+The only time that it should, is if the dictionary file and assemblies are large enough, that it takes less time to launch a thread than it take to complete the computations on the thread.